Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r34.27
+- Netherstorm and Western Plaguelands mapped and some waypoints added to agent tournament grounds by emily.
+- Added 3 waypoints for tailoring cloth to Dragonblight (filter for "tailoring" to find them).
+- Fixed a bug with the ingame calendar.
+Calendar should work again.
+- Fixed a questie error on login / reload.
+- "Auto switch to next waypoint of same type feature" updated:
+	- Pressing the "Select closest unvisited waypoint of same type" key once will switch to the next unvisited waypoint, as before.
+Pressing the key twice very fast toggles between auto and manual mode.
+In auto mode sku is automatically selecting the next waypoint on reaching the current waypoint.
+	- There are options under Navigation > Options > Next similar waypoint settings
+		- No voice outputs for waypoints: default On
+		- Range for counting a waypoint as reached and switching to next waypoint: default 3 meters
+- New menu for upcoming ICC patch: Core > Heirlooms, to create account wide heirloom items for the current char.
+Menu won't be visible before ICC patch.
+- Action bar menu fix for upcoming ICC patch, for adding pets and mounts to action buttons.

 ## Changes in WoW Menu ERA r4.4
 - Fixed an issue with hardcore warning on character creation.
 Should now be automatically clicked away by the script
 - Fixed an issue with creating troll characters with no class submenu